kercre123/jank-escape-pod/README.md

 ## Status

 Currently, on a fast desktop, the speech-to-text itself is pretty snappy and relatively accurate.
+But, you have to speak VERY clearly.

 Intent matching is barebones right now and only the following are implemented:

 go home, start exploring (i recommend saying "deploring", he understands it better), go to sleep, change your eye color, how old are you, good robot, bad robot